Basics:

 Of course, if Upwork provided access to great jobs that you couldn’t find anywhere else, you might shrug off the fees.
 But that doesn’t appear to be the case.
 Testing the site for writing jobs, we found the same content mills, paying pennies per word, that you can find almost anywhere.

 The site also pits freelancers against each other to “bid” on projects.
-What that can do is drive rates down to ridiculously low levels for new freelancers, who don’t have the clout to walk away.
+What that can do is drive rates down to ridiculously low levels for freelancers who don’t have the clout to walk away.

-That said, people who have used the site for years don’t have difficulties with the bidding process because they stand out by having copious reviews.
+That said, people who have used the site for years don’t have as many difficulties with the bidding process because they stand out by having copious reviews.
+Even still, Upwork message groups on Reddit are turning increasingly negative, with many saying that this is becoming a site that only works for freelancers living in countries where the cost of living is exceptionally low.

-For new freelancers — the type of people who we imagine are reading this review — we think there are better options, such as Fiverr, which don’t require bidding to get jobs.
+For freelancers in the U.S., we think there are better options, such as Fiverr, which don’t require bidding to get jobs.

 Advice for newbies